 There is therefore now no condemnation for those who are in Christ Jesus.
 Romans 8:1

-An old German commentator named Spener said that if the Bible was a ring and the Book of Romans its precious stone, chapter 8 would be “the sparkling point of the jewel.”
-I agree.
-I have waited for the day I would reach the eighth chapter and to be honest, this chapter is the one God used to show me that I should spend this year in Romans.
+A German theologian named Spener said that if the Bible was a ring and the Book of Romans its precious stone, chapter 8 would be ‘the sparkling point of the jewel.’
+I agree ~ because it begins with the news that there is ‘no more condemnation’.

-There are some reality TV programs about prison life.
-You watch for an hour and get to know what it might feel like to spend a day on death row, in solitary confinement, or as one of the prisoners on a regular cellblock.
-Terror overtakes most first-time prisoners as they come to grips with the danger of this new world where freedom and fairness, and having rights, are non-existent.
+There have been a few reality television series about prison life.
+As you watch, you get an idea of what it might feel like to spend a day on death row, or in solitary confinement, or as one of the prisoners on a regular cell block.
+Terror overtakes first-time prisoners as they come to grips with the dangers of this new world where freedom, fairness, and having rights are non-existent.
 Gangs rule and the guards turn their heads.